-The Supplement Label means that the oils are GRAS (generally recognized as safe) by the government.
-Doesn't mean that that is what is in the bottle, though.
+The Supplement Label means that the ingredients listed on the bottle are GRAS (generally recognized as safe) by the government.
+However, that doesn't mean that that is what is in the bottle.
 Essential oils that a company recommends for ingestion should have the supplement label on the bottle, but labels aren't regulated unless complaints or injury reports cause the FDA to intervene.

 There are tons of things floating around out there about essential oils that are just not true.

 I hope this post has helped you sort through the marketing nonsense.
 Stick around to find out the truth about how to really know if you have pure essential oils.